DmitryBurnaev/podcast-service/README.md

 # Podcasts Service
+Backend Service which can be used for creation a custom podcasts (sets of episodes) based on fetched public media resources.<br/>
-[Starlette](https://www.starlette.io/) based (service API) application for your own podcasts which are downloaded from other resources (from Youtube for example) This project will provide backend (API service) and is positioned as an updated version of [podcast application](https://github.com/DmitryBurnaev/podcast).
+This project provides a backend (API service) and is positioned as an updated version of [podcast application](https://github.com/DmitryBurnaev/podcast).

 ![GitHub Pipenv locked Python version](https://img.shields.io/github/pipenv/locked/python-version/DmitryBurnaev/podcast-service)